Chain¶

 template establishes the shared Transfer's

-parent_transfer_id— subsequent leg_rail firings reuse that same value.
+transfer_parent_id— subsequent leg_rail firings reuse that same value.
 All legs of the child template aggregate into ONE child Transfer per chain invocation. - Chain Parent Disagreement.
 When subsequent leg_rail firings

-claim a different
+claim a DIFFERENT

-The validator auto-derives the implicit parent_transfer_id posted
+The validator auto-derives the implicit transfer_parent_id posted

 metadata requirement for every leg_rail of a chain-child template — no